drwetter/testssl.sh/doc/testssl.1.md

 `--mx <domain|host>`     tests all MX records (STARTTLS, port 25) from high to low priority one after the other.

 `--ip <ip>`              tests either the supplied IPv4 or IPv6 address instead of resolving host(s) in `<URI>`.
 IPv6 addresses needs to be in square brackets.
                    `--ip=one` means: just test the first DNS returns (useful for multiple IPs).
-It's also useful if you want to resolve the supplied hostname to  a different IP, similar as if you would edit `/etc/hosts` or `/c/Windows/System32/drivers/etc/hosts`. `--ip=proxy` tries a DNS resolution via proxy.
+If `-6` was supplied too, an IPv6 address is being picked if available and supported by the openssl binary.
+It might be also useful if you want to resolve the supplied hostname to a different IP, similar as if you would edit `/etc/hosts` or `/c/Windows/System32/drivers/etc/hosts`. `--ip=proxy` tries a DNS resolution via proxy.

 `--proxy <host>:<port>`    does the whole check via the specified HTTP proxy. `--proxy=auto` inherits the proxy setting from the environment.
 Proxying via IPv6 addresses is not possible.
 The hostname supplied will only be resolved to the first A record.
 Authentication to the proxy is not supported.
 In addition if you want lookups via proxy you can specify `DNS_VIA_PROXY=true`.